microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/02 - Lakehouse.md

     ![](../assets/images/02_explorer_sql_endpoint_table.png)

 1. In the notebook, scroll past the Spark SQL output to the bottom of the notebook.
 Hover the mouse just below the bottom of the cell output.
-Two options will appear: *+ Cell* and *+ Markdown*.
-Select **+ Cell** to add a new code cell to the notebook.
+Two options will appear: *+ Code* and *+ Markdown*.
+Select **+ Code** to add a new code cell to the notebook.
 Notice this time, the cell language is **T-SQL**.

     ![](../assets/images/02_new_cell_tsql.png)